 Organizations might have assumed that there was no need for tech-interventions in the campus recruitment process.
 However, the on-ground campus hiring drive is an extremely challenging proposition for the corporate team on a college-visiting spree each day.
 The financial resources subsumed in the process undermines any benefits accrued from the strategy detailed above.

 We now know that there must be a more efficient process to undertake campus hiring, especially in current times amid the need to maintain business continuity with limited available options.
-Here’s how we envisage organizations utilizing technology to shift from a traditional process to a virtual campus recruitment drive.

 The traditional process is highly resource, and time-intensive and organizations spend substantial sums only on the campus hiring drives.
 Such an extensive and cumbersome campus hiring process is challenging to scale and requires technology intervention.